-- 2. LETTER OF ACCEPTANCE After your application is complete, you will receive an acceptance letter.
+- 2. LETTER OF Acceptance After your application is complete, you will receive an acceptance letter.
 The letter will verify your (a) major, (b) tuition status, and (c) information about academic advising and registration.
 You may call the Admissions and Records Office if you have any questions about your acceptance letter.
 All documents, transcripts, and forms submitted become the property of the College; they will not be returned to you. - 3.
 PLACEMENT TEST Take a KCC placement test before you go for your academic advising.
 You must demonstrate English and math placement levels.
-You will need to schedule an appointment with the Counseling and Advising Office to take the test. - 4.
-POST-SECONDARY SCHOOLTranscripts are required only if you wish to transfer those credits.
-You must have official transcripts from EACH non-UH school sent directly by EACH school to the Admissions and Records Office.
-Transcripts sent via fax or personally delivered/mailed are not acceptable.
+You will need to schedule an appointment with the Counseling and Advising Office to take the test.